inconvergent/weir/README.md

 7. A tool for drawing `pngs` called `sandpaint`.
 This package uses random sampling to draw.
 This creates a fairly distinct and gritty look in many cases.
 Also supports direct pixel manipulations and a few filters.

-8. Some simple raytracing functionality for triangle meshes `mesh` and point clouds `point-cloud`.
-This is immature and slow.

 ## Weir Graphs and Alterations